OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 perform a simulation.

 At this point, there are a couple of ways to implement this kind of problem in OpenMDAO.
-One way is to implement the solution procedure as a driver (or two drivers if prefered).
+One way is to implement the solution procedure as a driver (or two drivers if preferred).
 So far, drivers have been mentioned only as an attribute of assemblies, and they will be more thoroughly treated in the next section.
-Implementing the vehicle simulation as a driver might be a bit confusing for one's first exposure to drivers, particularly since it involves nesting the simulation driver with an optimizer, so the vehicle simulations were implemented as a Component instead.
-However, this leads to the concept of :term:`Sockets`, which require the implementation to be an Assembly instead of just a Component.
+Implementing the vehicle simulation as a driver might be a bit confusing for your first exposure to drivers, particularly since it involves nesting the simulation driver with an optimizer, so the vehicle simulations were implemented as a Component instead.
+This leads to the concept of :term:`Sockets`, which require the implementation to be an Assembly instead of just a Component.

 To investigate designs, a Vehicle class was defined as an assembly in OpenMDAO.
-This class has a set of specific inputs and outputs that include the design variables for the engine, transmission, and chasis, and the simulation variables velocity, gear position and throttle position.
+This class has a set of specific inputs and outputs that include the design variables for the engine, transmission, and chassis, and the simulation variables velocity, gear position and throttle position.
 These inputs and outputs comprise an interface for the Vehicle class.
-In the future, the user might want to replace the current vehicle model with a new model.
+In the future, a user might want to replace the current vehicle model with a new model.
 This new model will be compatible provided that it has the same interface as the current vehicle model.
 The interface checking is facilitated by the creation of a Socket in the vehicle simulation assembly.